 Light Shaping Diffusers in the Real World

-Beam shaping translates to all kinds of clever and helpful applications from highly scientific to automotive tail lights and running lights, to stage and decorative lighting.
-For example, Luminit Light Shaping Diffusers can manipulate the shape of a circular LED beam into a variety of elliptical shapes and sizes or stretch the beam in a certain direction.
+Beam shaping translates to all kinds of clever and helpful applications from highly scientific to automotive taillights and running lights, to stage and decorative lighting.
+One of the most popular applications for Light Shaping Diffusers as an LED strip diffuser where hot spots are homogenized for a smooth, eye-pleasing result.
+Luminit Light Shaping Diffusers can manipulate the shape of a circular LED beam into a variety of elliptical shapes and sizes or stretch the beam in a certain direction.
 The benefits are significant in indoor and outdoor lighting because it allows the beam to target the area of interest without wasting light and energy.
 Stretching a beam of light allows lighting designers to project a long line of light on a wall or floor with greater efficiency than traditional spread lenses.